praetoriandigital/cub-docs/readme.md

   - introducing one-click payments for Orders with credit cards which we already have on file
   - ACH is now supported as a payment method for Orders
+  - new cross-domain API transport: instead of JSONP we now use iframe + postMessage.
+Benefits - it supports large POST requests, better connection errors and timeouts handling.

 * 0.14.x, September 27, 2016
   - introducing Notifications for My Profile page